Slow Roller Charge

 A slow roller charge is an infielder's aggressive sprint toward a weakly hit ground ball, often fielding it bare-handed on the run, to have any chance of throwing out a batter-runner before they reach the base.

-A softly hit ground ball that dies in the infield grass gives a fielder no margin for the usual sequence of fielding, squaring the feet, and throwing — by the time all three steps happen the traditional way, the runner is already safe.
-The slow roller charge compresses that sequence: the fielder sprints directly at the ball, often bare-handing it low to the ground in one continuous motion, and throws off-balance or from a crow-hop stride rather than a fully set position.
+A softly hit ground ball that dies in the infield grass gives a fielder no margin for the usual sequence of fielding, squaring the feet, and throwing.
+This means by the time all three steps happen the traditional way, the runner is already safe.
+The slow roller charge compresses that sequence.
+This means the fielder sprints directly at the ball, often bare-handing it low to the ground in one continuous motion, and throws off-balance or from a crow-hop stride rather than a fully set position.

-The decision to charge and bare-hand versus charge and use the glove depends on the ball's spin and surface — a true, slow-rolling ball is often easier and faster to bare-hand, while a bouncing or spinning slow roller is safer fielded with the glove even if it costs a fraction of a second.
+The decision to charge and bare-hand versus charge and use the glove depends on the ball's spin and surface.
+This means a true, slow-rolling ball is often easier and faster to bare-hand.
+At the same time, a bouncing or spinning slow roller is safer fielded with the glove even if it costs a fraction of a second.
 Because the throw is rushed by design, accuracy over arm strength is the priority: a slightly late but accurate throw beats a fast, wild one.

-Practice bare-hand charges specifically on a true-rolling ball versus a topped, bouncing one — the read for which technique to use has to happen instantly, and only repetition builds that instinct.
+Practice bare-hand charges in particular on a true-rolling ball versus a topped, bouncing one.
+This means the read for which technique to use has to happen instantly, and only repetition builds that instinct.

 Example